enkancan/Mapillary-Trails/README.md

 **Step 1: Configure Data Collection**
 - Set your Mapillary API token
 - Define BBOX coordinates for your study area
 - Optionally define polygon for precise area filtering

-**Step 2: Run Analysis Pipeline**
+**Step 2: The Pipeline**
 Execute cells sequentially to:
 1. Download all images in region with full metadata
 2. Filter by polygon boundary (optional)